 I tried a lot of gelato in Greece, but Da Vinci gelato has the best in Athens.
 It’s a chain, but it’s delicious.
-Highly recommend the Ferrero flavour!
+Highly recommend the Ferrero flavor!

 If you’re into sweets or not, check out Hansel and Gretal located off the street in front of Hadrians Library.
 It has a giant gingerbread house and everything!
 Really cool experience to check out even if you don’t buy any candy!

-Pro tip: Save money by buying water at A/B Super Market or Bazaar super market.
-You can can 1.5L for less than 25 cents!
+Pro tip: Save money by buying water at A/B Super Market or Bazaar supermarket.
+You can 1.5L for less than 25 cents!

 This city is unique because most of the best things to do in Athens are really affordable, getting around is really easy and it’s packed with incredible bars and unique restaurants!